2013 Events

 Price: $FREE

-Join the HSRC as we welcome Mary Lynne Malone, director of the Regional Museums in Harriman State Park, and her staff for an afternoon of live animals and nature activities.
+The HSRC welcomes Mary Lynne Malone, director of the Regional Museums in Harriman State Park, and her staff for an afternoon of live animals and nature activities.
 Participants will learn interesting facts about local animals including common misconceptions and folktales.
-Guests will also be welcome to visit the HSRC’s current exhibition, “Greetings from Summer Camp–100 Years of Groups Summer Camps in Harriman State Park,” made possible by generous contributions from: United Water, Orange & Rockland Utilities, The Sheridan Family, The Len Camber Trust, The Palisades Park Conservancy and Sotheby’s.
+Guests will also be welcome to visit the HSRC’s current exhibition, “Greetings from Summer Camp: 100 Years of Group Summer Camps in Harriman State Park,” made possible by generous contributions from United Water, Orange & Rockland Utilities, the Sheridan Family, the Len Camber Trust, the Palisades Park Conservancy, and Sotheby’s.
 The HSRC also gives special thanks to Elizabeth Sayles and the Palisades Interstate Parks Commission for their assistance with the preparation of the exhibition.

 When: Saturday, June 29, 2013